 Communicable Disease Prevention Plan

-Kootenay Backcountry Guides will be following all public health orders and guidelines as laid out by our provincial health officer.
+Kootenay Backcountry Guides will follow all public health orders and guidelines as laid out by our provincial health officer.
 For up to date information, please go to https://www2.gov.bc.ca/gov/content/covid-19/info/response

 Preamble